UQMSS/website/readme.md

 ### Changing committee

  1. Upload the photos for the new committee to `src/assets`.
 Remove any photos no longer needed.
- 2. Edit `_data/committee.json` for the new comittee.
+ 2. Edit `_data/committee.json` for the new committee.

-## Chaning the sponsors
+## Changing the sponsors

-To change the sponsors, just update the logos in `src/assets/sponors`.
+To change the sponsors, just update the logos in `src/assets/sponsors`.
 Note that the order they appear on the page is alphabetical by file name, so if a particular order is required the files could be numbered.

 ### Editing the nav menu

 Edit `src/_data/menu.json`.
 Note that links can be relative (e.g. `/talks` points to `uqmss.org/talks`) or absolute (e.g. `https://mssuq.getqpay.com`).
-If linking to another page on the mss website the link should be relative.
+If linking to another page on the MSS website the link should be relative.

 ## Development